DrCarbonCIMH/MouseAtlas/README.md

   * a txt file linking the numbers with the names of regions
   * the Allen atlas average template
   * an annotation file in paxinos space (suffix '_inPax')

+ ## Citation
+ When you use this software, please cite: not published yet.